Peakboard/peakboard-templates.github.io/_templates/Simple-Status-Display-Several-Lines-SQL/en.md

 ---
 layout: article
-title: Simple status display of several production lines with SQL database connection
+title: simple status display of several production lines with sql database connection
 description:
   - This cockpit dashboard is based on an SQL database and provides a practical overview of several production lines.
 It also shows the individual work steps of each production line, as well as the progress of the individual work steps.
 lang: en